I’m so excited to share my Christmas decor full of upcycled, thrifted decor and a beautiful blue and white color scheme.

 It was a super simple DIY project and you can check out the full tutorial here.
-It looked a bit lonely on its own, so I hung it inside an old mirror frame that I found at a yard sale this summer for $1.
+It looked a bit lonely on its own, so I hung it inside an old wood frame that I found at a yard sale this summer for $1.
 They make a perfect pair!

 I used a simple little bucket as a stand and added string lights and a small star and it was perfect!
-There is something about old books that I just find beautiful.
+There is just something about old books that I find beautiful.

 I added a few nutcrackers as well.
 My husband has a huge collection of nutcrackers that was started by his grandmother and that we continue to add to each year.

 Ok, so I said the entry was my favorite, but the fireplace and tree may just also be my favorite.

 This was my first time decorating for Christmas since I painted the fireplace blue and I had so much fun.
 The fireplace was really the jumping off point for the whole silver and blue color scheme.
 It just looks so beautiful together!

 Since they all look alike, initial tags were a must so everyone would know whose is whose.
 I simply added German glass glitter to some chipboard letters and hung them with twine.

-I’m sharing all the details of how I put together this pretty tree right here.
+I’m sharing all the details of how I decorated this pretty tree right here.
 (It involves lots of non-breakable ornaments, sticks from my yard, and a few sheets of glittered cardstock!)

 Once the ornaments were on, the tree needed something a bit more, so I cut the Merry Christmas banner from glittery cardstock.

-I made an easy table runner by taping together pages from a hymnal.
+I made an easy table runner by taping together pages from an old hymnal.
 (Any music book will work, but where I live in the South, hymnals are plentiful at estate sales.)

 The pretty glass Christmas trees started as a motley collection of glass Christmas tree jars gathered from various thrift stores.